sulfuror/rescript-sh/README.md

    probably have to edit some things depending on your system.
 4. I'm not a developer, programmer or anything related; I'm just a regular user sharing my basic knowledge.
-I created this for my personal use but decided to share it because when I was looking for something like this, I didn't really found something that could fill my expectations.
+I created this for my personal use but decided to share it because when I was looking for something like this, I did not find something that could fulfill my expectations.
 I know maybe there are some things in my script that can be done in a different way, better or even more easily but unfortunately I don't have enough knowledge.
 You're more than welcome to get in touch if you want to contribute something, fix something or whatever.